Gold! Riches and Ruin Resource Guide

 Written by Erica Christie, Curriculum That Matters, LLC

 This curriculum engages students with the history, culture and impact of railroads in the American West from 1850-1900.
 The unit features four exploratory, hands-on lessons that can be taught in sequence or as stand-alone lessons.
 Railroads of the West curriculum-related art and artifacts can be experienced by scheduling a museum visit and guided tour.

-2013 Jingle Rails Curriculum (Guide for Indiana third-grade classrooms)
+2015 Jingle Rails Curriculum Guide for families and Indiana third-grade classrooms

 Make the most of your students’ experience at the museum’s popular Jingle Rails: The Great Western Adventure

 exhibit, an indoor rail adventure featuring G-gauge trains racing from Indianapolis past the monuments of the American West.
 Using the curriculum, teach students more about Old Faithful, the Golden Gate Bridge, Mount Rushmore and local landmarks like Lucas Oil Stadium and the Indiana State Fair.
 This guide has links to Indiana Academic Standards.
 Jingle Rails